crguezl/vuejs-components-basics-plan-picker-component/README.md

 - [ ] Inside the `plan-picker` component template set  the triggering of a method `selectPlan` to fire when the `select`  event is emitted.
 - [ ] Inside the `plan-picker` component add a data attribute `selectedPlan` to store the plan that was selected by the user
 - [ ] Add also the code for the `selectPlan` method
+- [ ] The idea is now that the parent `plan-picker`  component will send the slected plan as a property to the children components.

-- [ ] Go back to the `plan` component and remove the `selected` data property (it is no longer need, since the parent component now knows which plan has been selected)
+  Go back to the `plan` component and remove the `selected` data property (it is no longer need, since the parent component now knows which plan has been selected)
 - [ ] Add a property `selectedPlan` to the `plan` component (that will be passed by the parent)
 - [ ] Add a computed property `isSelected` to the `plan` component that is `true` when the plan is the one selected
 - [ ] In the template of the `plan` component conditionally bind the class `active-plan` to the `.plan` div  if the plan is selected